 One more winter tip: Antwerp also hosts one of the nicest Christmas markets in Belgium.
 With lots of market stalls selling typical Belgian and Holiday specialties, beautiful ice skating rink, and lots of attractions for the children – Antwerp Christmas market is just one more great reason to visit Antwerp with kids in winter.

 You probably know the most famous Belgian comic strips heroes like The Smurfs or Tintin, but there are so many more.
 Belgium has an old comic strips tradition and a visit to the Comics Station is a fun way to get to know more about this fascinating Belgian art.

 The harbour itself is a fascinating place to see.
 You will pass huge cargo ships and container-handling cranes that are always fascinating to watch for young and old.

-Antwerp sewers De Ruien
+Antwerp Sewers – De Ruien

 The entrance to De Ruien is centrally located close to the Antwerp City Hall.
 You don’t need to book this short visit (other options are best reserved in advance), so it’s really easy to visit.
 It’s something that doesn’t take long and only costs 5 EUR/pp and is a very unique experience.
 Check it out!

-The rooftop terrace of MAS
+The Rooftop Terrace of MAS

 The entrance to the building is free of charge and you can take an escalator staircase all the way to the top.
-The architecture of this building and the view from the top makes it one of our kids favourite places to visit in Antwerp.
+The architecture of this building and the view from the top make it one of our kids’ favorite places to visit in Antwerp.

-Tip: There are many trendy local restaurants nearby.
+TIP: There are many trendy local restaurants nearby.
 We love De Burgerij – not as much for its delicious hamburgers, but for its children’s play corner.
 Our kids never want to leave and it gives us a welcoming break as well.
 A nice alternative – in summer – is the nearby Bar Noord.
 They have a beach bar with a big (water) playground that is always a big success with kids.

 There are several family-friendly sightseeing tours that you can do in Antwerp with kids.
 You can find more information about these tours on the Visit Antwerp website, but you don’t have to book them in advance.
 Most of these cost around 7 EUR for adults and 5 EUR for children.